Universal Entertainment (OTCMKTS:UETMF) Reaches New 12-Month Low at $18.40

-Universal Entertainment Co.
-(OTCMKTS:UETMF) shares hit a new 52-week low during trading on Wednesday .
-The company traded as low as $18.40 and last traded at $18.40, with a volume of 0 shares traded.
+Shares of Universal Entertainment Co.
+(OTCMKTS:UETMF) reached a new 52-week low during trading on Wednesday .
+The company traded as low as $18.40 and last traded at $18.40, with a volume of 0 shares trading hands.
 The stock had previously closed at $18.40.

 About Universal Entertainment (OTCMKTS:UETMF)